Azure/azure-powershell/src/Sql/Sql/help/Az.Sql.md

 Removes the Microsoft support operations auditing settings of an Azure SQL server.

 ### [Remove-AzSqlServerOutboundFirewallRule](Remove-AzSqlServerOutboundFirewallRule.md)
-Removes the allowed FQDN from the list of Outbound Firewall Rules for a SQL server.
+Deletes an allowed FQDN from the list of outbound firewall rules (Allowed FQDNs) from a SQL Database server.

 ### [Remove-AzSqlServerTrustGroup](Remove-AzSqlServerTrustGroup.md)
 Deletes a Server Trust Group.